-Seven Sisters Cliffs – natural wonder of UK
+Seven Sisters Chalk Cliffs – natural wonder of UK

 Seven Sisters Cliffs are probably one of the 10 wonders of England, UK.
-I would even say the chalk cliffs are a must-see if you are in England.
+The chalk cliffs are a must-see if you are in England.
 Firstly, because it is one of the most beautiful places on earth.
 Secondly, because it is very calming and relaxing there.
 You almost feel like you are on vacation.

 The name Seven Sisters was given because are 7 chalk cliffs in a series.